annabelcheong/project2/README.md

 *************************
 # Project Overview
 ## Audience
-- Data Analytics Students: Generalists (general public)
+- Generalist Data Analysts
+- General Public

 ## Purpose
 The purpose of the website is to allow the general public to look up events (what/where/when).